-- I. As a single subject. - Composition and essay, one paper. - Prescribed texts in Old and Modern French, including literary and linguistic study, one paper. - Unprepared translation and historical grammar, one paper. - French Literature (general outlines and special period or periods), one paper. - Oral examination. - A dissertation on some subject approved by the Board of the Faculty of Arts. - II.
-In combination with another subject. - As above, with the omission of the dissertation. - Books prescribed for 1912-13 - G. Paris et Langlois, Chrestomathie du Moyen Age; Darmesteter et Hatzfeld, Morceaux choisis des Ecrivains du 16e Siècle (prose only); Corneille, Polyeucte; Molière, Le Misanthrope, les Femmes Savantes; Racine, Athalie; Rousseau, Extraits; Victor Hugo, Notre Dame. - Period of Literature prescribed for 1912-13 - Rousseau's Life and Works.
+- I. As a single subject. - Composition and essay, one paper. - Prescribed texts in Old and Modern French, including literary and linguistic study, one paper. - Unprepared translation and historical grammar, one paper. - French Literature (general outlines and special period or periods), one paper.

+A dissertation on some subject approved by the Board of the Faculty of Arts.

+As above, with the omission of the dissertation.

+G. Paris et Langlois, Chrestomathie du Moyen Age; Darmesteter et Hatzfeld, Morceaux choisis des Ecrivains du 16e Siècle (prose only); Corneille, Polyeucte; Molière, Le Misanthrope, les Fennnes Savantes; Racine, Athalie; Rousseau, Lettre sur les Spectacles; Victor Hugo, Notre Dame.

+Period of Literature prescribed for 1911-12